Online independent study course conducted over two consecutive weeks.

-This course must be completed within 30 days of registration and receipt of payment.
+This course must be completed within 30 days of registration.

 Online environment: You will have 30 days to complete this self-paced course, which consists of two methods of instruction: formalized training modules and a self-guided practical exercise.
 The class is arranged in modules, and each module is centered around an online video and a practical exercise or quiz.
 During the course, you will demonstrate your ability to use the CDR Tool by collecting data from five different vehicles and submitting the resulting images.
 Once the 30-day period has ended, you may no longer have access and be required to re-enroll.
 Additional fees may apply.

 Registrations received between Sept.
 1-15: This course will close on September 30 at 11:59 pm (est).
 All course work and the final evaluation must be completed by this time or you will not receive credit for the course, per FDOT Grant Funding Rules.